Martin Sulzmann

 “different” and has certain advantages.
 For example, we can easily add a

-“new” roman letter (say N
+“new” roman letter (say N standing for ten thousand).

 Compared to Java/C++ there are no class hierarchies.
 Hence, there are no (nominal) subclass relations.

-In Go, a (struct) type T
+In Go, a (struct) type T is a subtype of interface

-if all methods declared in I
+I if all methods declared in I are defined for

-.
-This form of subtyping is referred to semantic
+T. This form of subtyping is referred to semantic

 subtyping.

-In our case, we conclude that I
+In our case, we conclude that I is a subtype of

-and therefore the code below type checks.
+RomanLetter and therefore the code below type checks.

 var romans = map[byte]RomanLetter{